Scripps Mercy Hospital Internal Medicine Residency Program

 - Scripps Mercy faculty and residents develop and implement resident-driven clinical guidelines and clinical performance improvement projects.

 Scripps Mercy San Diego and its residents also help train MS-3 and MS-4 students from UC San Diego and other medical schools on some inpatient and outpatient rotations, so residents gain experience teaching medicine as well as learning it.

 - Extensive training in performing and interpreting portable, bedside ultrasonography as part of the cardiovascular limited ultrasound examination.

 - Advanced subspecialty procedures such as intravascular ultrasound (IVUS), endobronchial ultrasound, GI endoscopic ultrasound and push enteroscopy.

 - Among the highest nationwide board pass rates in internal medicine

 - First place in the 2012 Southern California ACP Clinical Vignette and Research Competition

-- One of the original 18 ACGME Educational Innovation Program participants
+- One of the original 18 (and current) ACGME Educational Innovation Program participants